 - 620. Perspectives on the Middle Ages.
 (3) A team-taught interdisciplinary course using a variety of literary, historical, and theoretical materials to examine one of the following: a) medieval women; b) medieval constructs of gender, race, and class; c) love and war in the middle ages; d) the medieval environment: landscape and culture.
 May be repeated for credit with different sub-topics.
 Sigal, Overing - 653.
 African and Caribbean Women Writers.
 (3) Critical analysis of fiction by female authors whose works concern women in Africa and its Caribbean diaspora.
 Barbour - 657.
 Images of Aging in the Humanities.
 (3) A multidisciplinary presentation and discussion of portrayals of aging in selected materials from several of the liberal arts: philosophical and religious perspectives; selections from literature and the visual arts; historical development of perceptions of aging; imaging of aging and contemporary culture.
 Longino - 661.
 Dante I. (1.5) A study of the Divine Comedy as epic, prophecy, autobiography, and poetic innovation, relating it to antiquity, Christianity, Dante's European present (the birth of the modern languages and new intellectual and poetic forms), and Dante's own afterlife in the West.
 Mandelbaum - 662.
 Dante II.
 (1.5) The completion of the course on the Divine Comedy as epic, prophecy, autobiography, and poetic innovation, relating it to antiquity, Christianity, Dante's European present (the birth of the modern languages and new intellectual and poetic forms), and Dante's own afterlife in the West.
 P-Humanities 661 or POI.
 Mandelbaum - 683.
 Italian Fascism in Novels and Films.
 (3) Exploration of theories of fascism, with an emphasis on Italy between 1919 and 1944 as understood through novels and films.
 Vitti - 685.
 Legends of Troy.
 (3) Interdisciplinary investigation of translations and transformations of the Trojan Legend from the Greeks through the Middle Ages and the Renaissance to the present.
 Texts, studied in English translation, are by such authors as Homer, Virgil, Ovid, Chaucer, Racine, and Girandoux.
+Kem

-(The course mixes upper-level undergraduates with graduate students.
-Graduate students write a longer and more ambitious paper.)
-Kem - 690.
-Interdisciplinary Seminar on Aging.
+690. Interdisciplinary Seminar on Aging.
 (3) Study of aging in an interdisciplinary context, including the biological, psychological, neurobiological, cognitive, health status, and social structural and demographic aspects of aging.
-(The course mixes upper-level undergraduates with graduate students.
-Graduate students write a longer and more ambitious paper.)
 Longino